EU Machinery Regulation (Regulation (EU) 2023/1230)

 What is EU Machinery Regulation (Regulation (EU) 2023/1230)?

 EU Machinery Regulation (Regulation (EU) 2023/1230) is a compliance framework from European Union with 6 domains and 43 controls.
-The EU Machinery Regulation (Regulation (EU) 2023/1230, replacing Directive 2006/42/EC) establishes health and safety requirements for machinery and related products placed on the EU market.
-Effective January 20, 2027, it addresses digital technologies, AI integration, cybersecurity of safety functions, and autonomous machinery.
-Introduces mandatory third-party conformity assessment for high-risk machinery categories.
+The EU Machinery Regulation (Regulation (EU) 2023/1230), replacing Directive 2006/42/EC, establishes health and safety requirements for machinery placed on the EU market.
+Applicable from August 20, 2027, with certain provisions applying from January 20, 2027, it modernizes rules to address digital technologies, AI integration, and cybersecurity of safety functions in machinery.
 It is used by organisations to establish and maintain compliance with industry standards and regulatory requirements.

 How many controls does EU Machinery Regulation (Regulation (EU) 2023/1230) have?